-Site Is the site PARTLY OR FULLY within a Flood Zone Is the site a Proposed Allocation in the Local Plan?
-Reason why the site has or has not been allocated in the Local Plan (Sustainability Appraisal) west of Carlton Road is not being taken forward as a housing allocation.
-Blyth Road, Harworth (LAA222) No No The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
+Site Is the site PARTLY OR FULLY within a Flood Zone Known surface water or drainage issues Reason why the site has or has not been allocated in the Local Plan (Sustainability Appraisal) Is the site proposed as an allocation within the Local Plan?
+Character Assessment (2009) 'conserve and reinforce' policy zones for the Idle Lowlands and Magnesium Limestone areas.
+Blyth Road, Harworth (LAA222) No None The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
 As such, there is no requirement for the Council to allocate additional land.
 It should be noted that Harworth & Bircotes has a made Neighbourhood Plan which identifies the regeneration of the former Harworth Colliery as a priority.
 This site has planning permission and development has commenced.
-East of Styrrup Road, Harworth (LAA225) Νο No The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
+No. East of Styrrup Road, Harworth (LAA225) No Some surface water pooling and runoff The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
 As such, there is no requirement for the Council to allocate additional land.
 It should be noted that Harworth & Bircotes has a made Neighbourhood Plan which identifies the regeneration of the former Harworth Colliery as a priority.
 This site has planning permission and development has commenced.
-South of Common Lane, Harworth (LAA226) No No The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
+No. South of Common Lane, Harworth (LAA226) No None The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
 As such, there is no requirement for the Council to allocate additional land.
 It should be noted that Harworth & Bircotes has a made Neighbourhood Plan which identifies the regeneration of the former Harworth Colliery as a priority.
 This site has planning permission and development has commenced.
-Corner Farm, Tickhill Road, Harworth (LAA227) No No The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
+No. Corner Farm, Tickhill Road, Harworth (LAA227) No None The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
 As such, there is no requirement for the Council to allocate additional land.
 It should be noted that Harworth & Bircotes has a made Neighbourhood Plan which identifies the regeneration of the former Harworth Colliery as a priority.
 This site has planning permission and development has commenced.
-Brookside Walk,Thoresby Close & Dorchester Road, Harworth no(LAA242) No No The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
+No. Brookside Walk,Thoresby Close & No None The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
 As such, there is no requirement for the Council to allocate additional land.
-It should be noted that Harworth & Bircotes has a made Neighbourhood Plan which identifies the
+It No.